Florida Buck-of-the-Year Contest Rules

 4. Except as noted below, selection of the winning bucks will be based solely on the FWC’s Florida Buck Registry records.
 Any buck that is not accepted by the FWC for entry into the Registry because the FWC determines that it is not a native Florida whitetail buck, or was not legally killed in the State of Florida, will not be eligible for the Contest.
 The FWC’s decision as to whether a deer is a legally-killed, native Florida whitetail buck is final and will not be reviewed or reconsidered by Woods ‘n Water Magazine, Inc.

-5. Prizes will be awarded to hunters taking bucks with the highest NET Boone & Crockett scores (except as described below in Rule No. 7).
+5. Ranking will be awarded to hunters taking bucks with the highest NET Boone & Crockett scores (except as described below in Rule No. 7).
 In the event of a tie or ties, the buck(s) with the greater GROSS score between or among the bucks with equal net scores shall be considered the higher scoring buck(s).
-Fair and equitable division and distribution of prizes to winners shall be at the sole discretion of Woods ‘n Water Magazine, Inc. and is dependent upon the number and type of prizes donated each year.
-In the event Woods ‘n Water is unable to contact a hunter who has killed an eligible buck due to incorrect, incomplete or no longer valid contact information provided on the FWC score sheet, Woods ‘n Water has the right and option to award that prize(s) to the hunter with the next highest-scoring eligible buck.
+In the event Woods ‘n Water is unable to contact a hunter who has killed an eligible buck due to incorrect, incomplete or no longer valid contact information provided on the FWC score sheet, Woods ‘n Water has the right and option to award that ranking to the hunter with the next highest-scoring eligible buck.

-8. The payment of any taxes due on prizes is the sole responsibility of the recipient.
+7. The payment of any taxes due on remuneration as a result of the contest is the sole responsibility of the recipient.

-11. The involvement of any corporate, business or individual sponsor in the Contest is strictly limited to the prize or prizes donated by that sponsor.
+10. The involvement of any corporate, business or individual sponsor in the Contest (past or present) is strictly limited to the prize or prizes donated by that sponsor.
 A sponsor can in no way be held responsible for anything related directly or indirectly to the Contest.

-13. Acceptance of any prize shall constitute a guarantee by the person accepting the prize that the winning deer was killed in accordance with all of the rules of this Contest.
-Anyone who knowingly accepts a prize to which he or she is not entitled based on the rules of the Contest shall be subject to prosecution.
+11. Acceptance of any ranking/status shall constitute a guarantee by the awardee that the winning deer was killed in accordance with all of the rules of this Contest.
+Anyone who knowingly accepts ranking or placement to which he or she is not entitled based on the rules of the Contest shall be subject to prosecution.
 All winners may be asked, at our discretion, to take and pass a polygraph test before receiving any prizes.